JensD98/IoT2050-Demo-Python/guide/guide.md

 $ make start-app # start the container
 ```

 which will build the Docker image and start the container.
+With no errors you should now be able open `http://<your-IP-address>:5000` in a web browser and
+view the webcam footage :tada:.